 Possibly the fastest (and easiest) way to check the status of your drive on Windows is through a Command Prompt or PowerShell window.
 By checking the S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology) data, you can get a quick heads up of your drive’s health.
 Follow these instructions to do so:

-1. Right-click Start and select Windows PowerShell (Admin).Opening Windows PowerShell.
+1. Right-click Start and select Terminal (Admin).run Terminal on Windows

-2. Type wmic diskdrive get status and press Enter.Running the wmic command.
+2. Type wmic diskdrive get status and press Enter.Check drive status in windows terminal

 If Command Prompt or PowerShell returns OK, it means there is nothing wrong with your drive at present.
 If it reads Pre Fail instead, Windows has detected something wrong with your drive and it’s recommended that you move your data to a healthy drive as soon as possible.

-2. Right-click your drive, then click Properties.Checking the drive properties.
+2. Right-click your drive, then click Properties.open disk properties in File Explorer

-3. In the Tools tab, click Check.Selecting error checking.
+3. In the Tools tab, click Check.click Check button on Tools tab

 Check Using CrystalDiskInfo